 Depending on your weight, height, gender, age and activity level your calorie needs may differ.
-To find out more about the DASH diet, visit our Health Information Library or go to the National Heart Lung & Blood Institute*.
+To find out more about the DASH diet, visit the National Heart Lung & Blood Institute*.
 Downloadable materials and suggestions on how to start the DASH diet can be found here.

 *A new browser window will open with this link.

 The inclusion of links to other websites does not imply any endorsement of the material on those websites nor any association with their operators.